faceyspacey/react-universal-component/README.md

 For "power users" the SPA is dead.
 If you're not universally rendering on the server you're doing it "wrong."
 You're losing money for you, your clients, your employers.
 All hail the Google god.

-This is the final universal component for React you'll ever need.
+*This is the final universal component for React you'll ever need, and it looks like this:*

 ```js
 import universal from 'react-universal-component'